luke-clifton/shh/shh/README.md

 This table attempts to summarise some of the differences.

- * `Pipe Style` refers to how processes are joined together, "native" means that the mechanisms provided by the OS are used, while "via haskell" means that the data is read into the Haskell process, and then written into the subprocess.
+ * `Pipe Style` refers to how processes are joined together, "native" means that the mechanisms provided by the OS are used, while "via Haskell" means that the data is read into the Haskell process, and then written into the subprocess.
  * `Via Shell` refers to whether subprocesses are launched directly or via